segabl/pd2-streamlined-heisting/README.md

 - Fixes Cloakers being stuck in the beatdown animation and ignoring threats after a charge attack
 - Fixes the Crime Spree "Heavies" modifier to replace the correct units
 - Fixes the assault fade phase almost always ending after the minimum amount of time
+- Makes Shield knockdown animations not stackable, no new animation triggers while there's already one playing

 ## Credits